ToeFungi/exchange-rates-as-promised/README.md

 ```

 ## Contributions
 This project is completely open source and as such, you are invited to make contributions.
-Fork the project, make a some
+Fork the project, make some
 changes and make the pull request.
 Should you have any feedback regarding the functionality, please don't hesitate to
 open an issue so this can be resolved.
+Please ensure that any pull requests have unit tests that cover any additional
+functionality.